 5. Wynn Las Vegas

 One of the newer hotels and seen by many as one of the top hotels but I have to say it only barely made my top 5.

 Yes, it’s a luxury hotel and if you are looking for a comfortable stay I am sure the Wynn can offer that.
 It’s an impressive looking building but I feel they got a bit confused when decorating it.
 From traditional red carpets to modern, metallic looking giant tulips and a carousel adorned with colorful flowers…

 To me it feels like a clash of styles a bit but maybe flamboyant is the right word and if that is your style then the Wynn will definitely offer a luxury 5-star experience.

 There are so many crazy, zany and fantastically decadent hotels in Las Vegas it was difficult to keep it to a mere Top 5.
 Wherever you decide to stay I’m sure you’ll have a blast and remember, Viva Las Vegas! 😉

 This post contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling, and we get to keep publishing content for you.
+When you make a purchase using this link it helps support Spend Life Traveling.
+This way we get to keep publishing content for you.
 Thanks!